 One of the great features in Microsoft Outlook is the ability to design custom forms.

-Before you can design forms in Microsoft Outlook 2010 or Outlook 2013, you need to enable the Developer ribbon.
+Before you can design forms in Microsoft Outlook 2010 and up, you need to enable the Developer ribbon.
 Go to File, Options, Customize Ribbon and add a check to Developer

 In Outlook 2007 you need to enable the Developer ribbon for Outlook items (mail, calendar, contact forms, etc) from the Office Icon, Editor options dialog.
 You can also open the Forms Designer as you would for all older versions: using Outlook's Tools, Forms menu.

 Once you have the Developer ribbon enabled, you can open a new Outlook item (of the type you want to design) then choose Developer ribbon, Design this form and the form opens in design mode.
 Any content already in the Outlook item will be carried over into the form.

 If you prefer, you choose Design a Form and browse for the form type you want to design.

 In Outlook 2007 and older, you can open forms from the Tools | Forms menu, choosing Design a Form when in the main Outlook window.

 In Outlook 2003 and older, you can also use the Tools | Forms | Design this form command in an opened item.